 Miller's Ale House prepares its employees for success

-Miller’s Ale House, a casual dining tavern with just under 100 locations in 13 different states, once had to train 406 people in just three weeks when it updated its CrunchTime platform.
-Using MainCourse, everyone was trained quickly and efficiently, without anyone having to take time away from their restaurant or travel a single mile.
+Miller’s Ale House, a casual dining tavern with just under 100 locations in 13 different states, once had to train 406 people in just three weeks when it updated its Crunchtime platform.
+Using Crunchtime's LMS, everyone was trained quickly and efficiently, without anyone having to take time away from their restaurant or travel a single mile.
 The quick, bite-sized nature of the training materials was effective in keeping everyone's attention so they could absorb the information.

-The folks at Miller's Ale House were so well trained, they were able to significantly reduce food waste and increase productivity.
+The team members at Miller's Ale House benefitted immensely from the new training, and they were able to significantly reduce food waste and increase productivity.
 This helped Miller's Ale House earn an SDCE 100 Award for top supply chain projects in 2019.